kninad/unix-v6fs/notes.md

 - Then free up the inode number (by setting appropriate flags) for that file
 - Free up the data associated data blocks for it -- by over-writing it with zero
 - Free up the data blocks (from the given number) by adding them to free list?
-- Remove the associated `dir_entry`.
+- Remove the associated `dir_entry` from the parent dir.
 - Only small files btw.
 Note it will be kind of reverse for cpin.
-- If the directory is empty, then delete it.
+- If the directory is empty, then delete it ??
+OR ELSE print a clear error message!

 **mkdir**: Should have two entries for "." and "..".
 Will make a new entry in the pwd file's (dir) inode for the new directory entry.
 Should not allow if the some parent dir